juhasev/sample-ninja-help/panel-health.md

 > Formula is: invited count OR started count / completed count x 100%

-> Low health score is indication of panelist fatigue or other issues like panelists are not completing enough projects and therefore not earning any reward points.
+> Low health score is indication of panelist fatigue or other issues like panelists are not completing enough projects.
+When panelist are not earning any rewards points they have little reason to start projects or participate in general.

 ### Active vs. Engaged